cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

  - Author: Christopher Batten
  - Date: September 18, 2022

+Slightly modified by Cecilio C. Tamarit (09/28/23)

 **Table of Contents**

  - Diverse Testing Strategies
  - 10-step Systematic Debugging Process

-In this discussion section, Prof. Batten will attempt to find a bug injected into the simple processor we explored in the previoud discussoin section.
+In this discussion section, Prof. Batten used to attempt to find a bug injected into the simple processor we explored in the previous discussion section.
 The processor implements the CSRR, CSRW, ADD, ADDI, LW, and BNE instructions.
-Prof. Batten has _no_ prior knowledge of the bug in any way!
+Following tradition, Cecilio has _no_ prior knowledge of the bug in any way!
 The ECE 4750 TAs have secretly injected the bug.
-To find the bug, Prof. Batten will make use of a robust testing strategy and a 10-step systematic debugging process.
+To find the bug, the presenter will make use of a robust testing strategy and a 10-step systematic debugging process.

 Diverse Testing Strategies